 Celebrating his life and honoring his legacy are his children: Two Sons, Lee James Dyches lll and Anthony Herman Dyches, Two Daughters, Minister Constance Dyches Berry (Harold) and Angelique Chapman.
 Three Sisters, Sarah Austin, Jean Bethune and Brenda Bethune-Long (William).
 Two Brothers, Zachary Dyches and Alan Dyches (Erlene).
 One Uncle, Whaley Dyches.
 One Special Niece, Dr. Rochelle Coles.
 Eighteen grandchildren, Twenty-three great grandchildren and a host of family, church family and friends.

-To send flowers to Pastor Lee James Dyches Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Pastor Lee James Dyches Jr., please visit our floral store.